Sunday, July 7 – Friday, July 12, 2019 | Lander University, Greenwood

-Sunday, July 7 – Friday, July 12, 2019 | Lander University, Greenwood** > > What happens after class? > > Activities are planned certain nights during the week.
-Take advantage of the > social time and participate in the fundraiser.
-These are great opportunities > for you to meet other Bankers School attendees.
-Talk to the upperclassman, > often times they have social events planned as well. > > What is the dress code?
+What happens after class?

+Activities are planned certain nights during the week.
+Take advantage of the social time.
+These are great opportunities for you to meet other Bankers School attendees.
+Talk to the upperclassman, often times they have social events planned as well.

+What is the dress code?